npm/package-audit/README.md

 we have found no evidence of bad behavior, but it would be great to have more eyeballs on this.

-You can see all the result data in the `results.txt` and `results-no-tag.txt` files in this repo.
+You can see all the result data in this repo.
+The next step is to create a backlog of packages to be manually checked by human beings.